Decay of streaks and rolls in plane Couette-Poiseuille flow: Conclusion

-The evolution of the energy $E_z$ and turbulent fraction $F_z$ can be fitted by an exponential and a linear function after the quench, respectively.
-We have also characterized the decay rates $A_z$ from the exponential fit of the energy $E_z$, and the decay slopes $a_z$ from the linear fit of the turbulent fraction $F_z$ with the variation of $\Rey_f$.
-For $\Rey_f\leq425$, the second decay stage of the turbulent fraction $F_x$ displayed a linear decay.
-Therefore, we also quantified this decay slope $a_x$ and found that $a_x$ is larger than $a_z$ in the range of $\Rey_f\in[300, 425]$.
-This means the second decay stage of $F_x$, which is faster than the first stage, is slower than the decay of $F_z$.
+We have characterized the relaminarisation after a quench of an initially turbulent flow using the decay times, decay rates of the roll energy $E_z$ and the decay slopes of the turbulent fraction of the roll component $F_z$.
+The comparison of decay times provides evidence that the rolls always decay faster than the streaks by a factor around 2.
+The different decay rates are an essential feature in Walefffe's self-sustained model which was first investigated in a minimal flow unit with periodic boundary conditions \citep{Waleffe1997SSP}.
+Our experimental results support these ideas.

-The decay rate $A_z$ and the decay slope $a_z$ varied linearly with Reynolds number, with crossover Reynolds numbers $\Rey_{A_z} = 688\pm10$ and $\Rey_{a_z} = 656\pm10$ obtained by fitting the data with all noise levels.
-The crossover $\Rey$ obtained using the fit of each noise level were close to each other for all noise levels.
-From previous studies, the threshold at which turbulence is self-sustained above $\Rey=610$ and above $\Rey\approx670$ which is close to the two measured crossover Reynolds numbers, $\Rey_{A_z}$ and $\Rey_{a_z}$.
+The decay of spanwise energy $E_z$ displays an exponential tendency, reminiscent of a viscous damping.
+This feature has previously been highlighted in numerical quench studies in PCF by \cite{Rolland2015}.
+The spanwise turbulent fraction $F_z$ displays a linear decay trend which has also been observed in numerical simulations of quench.
+The decay rates and decay slopes also contain a linear dependence on the $\Rey_f$, which is independent of noise level.
+The theoretical explanation of this linear trend is not fully understood.
+The extrapolated value of $\Rey$ for which the decay rates and slopes vanish are close to the previously reported value for $\Rey_g\approx670$ in CPF \citep{Klotz2017PRF}.

-The determination of the critical point $\Rey_g$ in Couette-Poiseuille using the crossing of the lifetime and splitting time has not been reported to our knowledge, whereas it has been determined in PCF \citep{LiangShi2013PRL_PCF}, and in PPF \citep{Sebastien2020PRF}.
-It is thus very difficult to determine if these crossovers correspond to $\Rey_g$.
-It is however noticeable that using a fit at Reynolds number much smaller than the critical point we can obtain at least a reasoned approximation.
+The determination of the critical point $\Rey_g$ in Couette-Poiseuille flow using the crossing of the lifetime and splitting time has not been reported previously to our knowledge.
+However, it has been determined in PCF \citep{LiangShi2013PRL_PCF}, and in PPF \citep{Sebastien2020PRF}.
+It is thus very difficult to determine how close the extrapolated value obtained in our experiments are from $\Rey_g$.
+It is however noticeable that using a fit at Reynolds numbers much smaller than the critical point we can obtain a reasoned approximation.